 In order to use metadata for application interoperability it is not sufficient to just have a language to describe the metadata.
 A language for describing queries on that data is also needed.
-In the XML world there is already a winner in the quest for the most appropriate XML query language, i.e., XQuery [Boag et al., 2005].
-As the Semantic Web initiative started recently, its supporting technologies are still in their infancy.
+In the XML world there is already a winner in the quest for the most appropriate XML query language, i.e. XQuery [9].
+As the SW initiative started recently, its supporting technologies are still in their infancy.
 Research groups coming from both industry and academia are presently involved in proposing several RDF query languages (see the next section).
 We observe that such query languages often use APIs to describe their semantics.
 Clearly, for a proper understanding and a sound theoretical foundation of these query languages there is a lack of an algebra in the spirit of the one we know from the relational model.
 As we also observe that optimization issues are mostly neglected, an algebra for RDF could help to build a platform for finding efficient rewritings of queries.
-This chapter identifies this need and proposes RAL, an RDF algebra suitable for defining (and comparing) the semantics of different RDF query languages and (at a later stage) for performing algebraic optimizations.
+This paper identifies this need and proposes RAL, an RDF algebra suitable for defining (and comparing) the semantics of different RDF query languages and (at a later stage) for performing algebraic optimizations.

-The remainder of this chapter begins with discussing the related work on RDF query languages.
-In Section 5.3 the definition of RAL starts by considering its data model.
-Section 5.4 presents the definition of the basic operators of the algebra, while some additional algebra features are presented in the next section.
-Section 5.5 also shows how the algebra can be used to express queries from other query languages like RQL.
-Section 5.6 discusses RAL equivalence laws and their application for query optimization.
-Section 5.7 concludes the chapter and indicates further research.
+The remainder of this paper begins with discussing the related work on RDF query languages.
+In Section 3 the definition of RAL starts by considering its data model.
+Section 4 presents the definition of the basic operators of the algebra, while some additional algebra features are presented in the next section.
+Section 5 also shows how the algebra can be used to express queries from other query languages like RQL.
+Section 6 discusses RAL equivalence laws and their application for query optimization.
+Section 7 concludes the paper and indicates further research.